potassco/fastlane/doc/content/implementation/callables.rst

 Used to obtain a first solution/model as a starting point fot LNS.
 This project includes two example implementations, one using hard constraints (:func:`lib.search.get_first_solution_hard_constraint`) and one without them (:func:`lib.search.get_first_solution_classic`).
+Since this function is closely linked to the encoding, please read the corresponding :ref:`documentation<ref_enc>` before making changes.

 .. code-block:: python